danbadge/dr-cron-parser/README.md

 Notes / Improvements
 -----
-Overall I'm fairly happy with the outcome but there's always room for some improvements.
+Overall I'm fairly happy with the outcome but there's always room for improvement.

 * Firstly, `Field` holds all the complexity.
 This seems like necessary complexity but I'm not happy that it's buried under a few layers and that it's called "field".
 The name and the layers doesn't make it obvious enough for me that there's more going here.
 * `CronParser` and `CronSummary` don't do too much and add some misdirection.
 They just delegate and provides a slightly nicer interface.
 * This isn't very thought through but I think I've got two similar patterns for the array of rules and the classes in `fields.rb`.
 I'm sure these could conform somehow so there's at least some consistency.
 * On a similar note, I'd like to get rid of `fields.rb` all together there's no need to use a class object and singleton method.
+Again, nice interface but not very idiomatic.